 5.20 The Local Plan seeks to achieve a mix of balanced communities through the provision of a range of housing mix and types to ensure that new housing development meets the current and future needs of the city's population.
-A range of homes including family homes, student housing, older persons' housing, supported living and self-build/custom-build will be supported through the Local Plan policies.
+A range of homes including family homes, student housing, supported living, and-self-build/custom-build will be supported through the Local Plan policies.